1. Introduction

 KAFKA_CONFIG_PROVIDERS are supported like file or env.
 For example, setting KAFKA_CONFIG_PROVIDERS=file will load the configuration from a file.
 KAFKA_CONFIG_PROVIDERS_FILE_CLASS will be used to define the provider class.
 For example, setting KAFKA_CONFIG_PROVIDERS_FILE_CLASS=org.apache.kafka.common.config.provider.FileConfigProvider will load the configuration from a file.

-Be aware that e.g. ${file:/path/to/file} needs to be escaped in the environment variable.
-For example, KAFKA_CONFIG_PROVIDERS_FILE_PATH=\${file:/path/to/file} otherwise quarkus will try to resolve it as variable and you will see Error injecting java.util.Map<java.lang.String, java.lang.String> io.spoud.kafka.KafkaFactory.config.
+Be aware that e.g., ${file:/path/to/file} needs to be escaped in the environment variable.
+For example, KAFKA_CONFIG_PROVIDERS_FILE_PATH=\${file:/path/to/file} otherwise quarkus will try to resolve it as a variable and you will see Error injecting java.util.Map<java.lang.String, java.lang.String> io.spoud.kafka.KafkaFactory.config.

 Use the following rule to convert a config property name to an environment variable name: - Replace all dots (.) with underscores () - Convert to uppercase - Prefix with KAFKA